httpie/cli/README.rst

 ---------------------------------------
-Viewing Intermediary Requests/Responses
+Viewing intermediary requests/responses
 ---------------------------------------

-To see *all* the HTTP communication, i.e. the final request/resposne as well as any possible  intermediary requests/responses, use the **``--all``** option.
+To see *all* the HTTP communication, i.e. the final request/response as well as any possible  intermediary requests/responses, use the ``--all`` option.
 The intermediary HTTP communication include followed redirects (with ``--follow``), the first unauthorized request when HTTP digest authentication is used (``--auth=digest``), etc.